Unlocking the `Why' of Buying: Introducing a New Dataset and Benchmark for Purchase Reason and Post-Purchase Experience: Related Work

 \section{Related Work}

-In this section, we first review prior work on dataset construction for personalized explanations and explanation generation methods in the context of explainable recommender systems.
-We then discuss the use of large language models (LLMs) for text generation and evaluation.
+We first review prior work on purchase reason, followed by dataset construction and methods for personalized explanations in recommender systems.
+We then discuss the use of LLMs for text generation and evaluation.